Top 10 DevOps Tools for 2023

-Ranorex Studio allows you to automate testing desktop, mobile, and web applications.
-The tool is easy to use for beginners, but powerful enough for professionals thanks to its reliable capture and replay tool, drag and drop UI objects, as well as code modules that allow for keyword-driven testing.
+Ranorex Studio allows you to automate the testing of desktop, mobile, and web applications.
+The tool is easy to use for beginners, but powerful enough for professionals thanks to its reliable capture and replay tool, drag-and-drop UI objects, as well as code modules that allow for keyword-driven testing.

 - You can access the Ranorex core automation framework in C# or VB.NET from within your development environment.